ktanidis/Modified_CosmoSIS_for_galaxy_number_count_angular_power_spectra/README.md

 # Installation

 This version of CosmoSIS, similarly to the original one, needs a 64-bit operating system.
 The modified code is tested only on Ubuntu 16.04 and 18.04.
-In principle, it can work also on Mac (see <a href="https://bitbucket.org/joezuntz/cosmosis/wiki/Mac%20Installs" target="_blank">**Install on Mac**</a>).
-After the successful installation the source code should be replaced with this modified version.
+In principle, it can also work on Mac (see <a href="https://bitbucket.org/joezuntz/cosmosis/wiki/Mac%20Installs" target="_blank">**Install on Mac**</a>).
+After the successful installation on Mac the source code should be replaced with this modified version.
 In addition there are some package dependencies:

 * <a href="https://www.python.org/downloads/release/python-2710/" target="_blank">**python2.7**</a>, or <a href="https://www.python.org/downloads/" target="_blank">**python3.6 or more recent version**</a>